6 recommended OTC drugs

 • Topical NSAIDs (diclofenac gel) — safe.

-• Oral NSAIDs — for more severe pain, short-term.
+• Oral NSAIDs — for greater pain, short term.

 • Weak opioids (tramadol) — severe cases.